xbeat/Machine-Learning/README.md

 Testing is crucial for ensuring the reliability and correctness of FastAPI applications.
 Pytest and HTTPX are powerful tools for writing and executing tests.
 Let's explore how to use them effectively.

+## Top 5 Common Python Errors and How to Fix Them

+IndexError and List Manipulation

+Understanding IndexError is crucial in Python as it occurs when trying to access list indices that don't exist.
+This common error typically happens when iterating through sequences or accessing array elements beyond their bounds, especially in data processing pipelines.

 ## Time-Series Analysis with PySpark Window Functions

 Introduction to Window Functions in PySpark